tuckmeng/Collatz/README.md

 # Summary

-Collatz Conjecture says for any number n, if it's odd, apply 3n+1 and if it's even, divide by 2 and eventually, you will get a continuing series of the same numbers.
+Collatz Conjecture says for any number n, if it's odd, apply 3n+1 and if it's even, divide by 2 and eventually, you will get a continuing series of the same numbers and it will reach 1.
 It asks you to prove it for all whole numbers.
+See https://en.m.wikipedia.org/wiki/Collatz_conjecture

 # My Simple Thoughts